f3cuk/WICKED-AI/README.md

 	```

 5. Copy the ***dayz_code*** folder into your mission folder.
 If you already have this folder, then overwrite remote_message.sqf and verify that IWACsound.ogg and switch_on_off.sqf are in the ***scripts\radio*** directory.

+6. This mod is dependent on the Epoch community stringtable.
+Download the stringtable ***[here](https://github.com/oiad/communityLocalizations/)*** and place file stringTable.xml in the root of your mission folder.
+Repack your mission PBO.

 ### Option to turn the radio on and off with extra_rc or deploy anything to disable radio mission announcements.